matrix-org/matrix-spec-proposals/proposals/3757-restricting-who-can-overwrite-a-state-event.md

 as an event's owner would be determined implicitly from whoever sent the event, instead of from an explicit field set in the event.
-If this were to be done, endpoints for setting/retrieving state events would need to allow specifing the owner of the event to set/retrieve.
+If this were to be done, endpoints for setting/retrieving state events would need to allow specifying the owner of the event to set/retrieve.

 ### Multi-component state keys